RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

         - Section 37A did not confer fundamentally important judicial powers upon the registrars.
         - Consent orders are made without argument, and require no real adjudication on the part of the registrar.
     - Discrete exceptions
-      - Section 49 of the Constitution, which deals with “the powers, privileges and immunities” of the Parliament, authorises the Commonwealth Houses of Parliament to punish for contempt of Parliament, as was confirmed in R v Richards; Ex parte Fitzpatrick and Browne (1955) 92 CLR 157
+      - Section 49 of the Constitution, which deals with "the powers, privileges and immunities" of the Parliament, authorises the Commonwealth Houses of Parliament to punish for contempt of Parliament, as was confirmed in R v Richards; Ex parte Fitzpatrick and Browne (1955) 92 CLR 157
       - R v White; Ex parte Byrnes (1963) 109 CLR 665
         - the Court held that public service disciplinary tribunals were permitted to impose punishments for disciplinary offences by Commonwealth public servants.
       - R v Bevan; Ex parte Elias and Gordon (1942) 66 CLR 453, the High Court held that courts martial and other military tribunals could validly exercise judicial power